How we manage your homeowners or condominium association in Rappahannock County

 We require that the renter abide by all community and association covenants.
-To assist us in this duty, we ask that you leave a copy of your association rules in a kitchen drawer for the renter's reference.
+To help us in this duty, we need the landlord leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to secure those passes.
-Most often the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Sometimes, you'll need to hand over the old passes before new passes can be issued.
+If your property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
+Most often the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Occasionally, you'll need to turn in your old passes before new passes can be issued.

 Landlord Reference

-a handy archive for landlords in Rappahannock County
+a useful reference for rental investors in Rappahannock County

 - Before you put a renter in your rental property in Rappahannock County